 In your bowl or brush take the whipped soap and slowly add dribbles of water and swirl with the brush until you get a lather that is dense and heavy with few or no visible bubbles.
 Large bubbles indicate too much water or water added too quickly.
 If this happens, whip it some more until it looks like the head of your Guinness beer or the foam top of your latte.

 With a bit of practice this shouldn’t take more than a minute or two.
-Whipping up a great lather is important for all shaving, but especially if you use a double edge blade.
+Whipping up a great shave lather is important for all shaving systems, but especially if you use a double edge blade.